-Stainless steel tumbling media includes stainless steel ball, ball-cone (Satellites shape), and pins.
+Stainless steel tumbling media includes stainless steel ball, ball-cone (satellite shape), and pins.

 Zirconia balls are sturdy and long-lasting materials.

-They are used either vibratory tumblers or centrifugal disc finisher.
+They use either industrial vibratory tumbler machines or centrifugal disc finisher.

 Because of the high specific gravity, zirconia balls replace steel tumbling media in some applications without rusting.

-Inovatec developed jewelry tumbling media for over 20 years.
+Inovatec has developed jewelry tumbling media for over 20 years.